denten-books/plain-text/3-format.md

 the hierarchy between the lay reader and the professional interpreter.
 In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
 All readers are priests at the surface.
-All readers are capable, the critics suggest, to access
+All readers are capable, the critics suggest, of forming their own interpretation.

-Yet, from the offered strategies of surface reading, reading for form strikes me as the most ambivalent.
-It is not clear, for example, what exactly Sontag means when she entreats her readers to concentrate on "how it is what it is" and not on "showing what it means."
-This sort of formalism seems to counteract the type of surface reading suggested by reading for "literal meaning," for example.
-Sontag's "erotics of art" stands in opposition to descriptive, explanatory, meaning-making modes of analysis.
-Erotics imply the transmission of understanding through bodily, lived experience.
-I understand clearly and relate to the stance against priestly mediation.
-But as a positive program, formalist poetics puzzle me, because "form" already occupies that ambivalent and mediating stance between idea and matter.
-Form conforms to the concrete universal in that it connects physical shape with meaning.
-One cannot therefore entirely break out of the hermeneutic circle.
-Form leads from sense as perception to sense as meaning-making.
-Formalist poetics, as I will show in this section, mirror the ambiguity of form in expanding the literary research program at once toward the exterior concrete shape and into the inward universal ideal.
-Finally, as perhaps yet another gesture towards radical surface reading, I plan to examine the material structure of contemporary document at the level of storage media.

-But first, to form.
-In an earlier counterinsurgency against reading for content, at the turn of the twentieth century, Russian and Italian formalists strove to break with Hegelian normative aesthetics by wedding literary criticism with descriptive linguistics.
+In an earlier counterinsurgency against reading for content, at the turn of the twentieth century, Russian and Italian formalists similarly strove to break with Hegelian normative aesthetics by wedding the project of literary criticism with descriptive linguistics.
 Seeing art as an economy of formal "devices" like rhyme and meter, the formalists downplayed the role of content and symbol.
 In this vein, the Italian futurist Filippo Marinetti wrote about